-Trinity Orchestra is delighted to announce a new association with Fazioli Pianos for Autumn 2015.
+Trinity Orchestra is delighted to announce a new association with Fazioli Pianos.

-Fazioli will be providing superb pianos for the orchestra’s piano concerto performances, such as our next concert of Brahms’ Piano Concerto no 1 on 3 December 2016.
+Fazioli will be providing superb pianos for the orchestra’s piano concerto performances.

 Fazioli pianos are considered by many to be the finest pianos made today.
 Signor Fazioli and his small team make around one hundred pianos each year.
 Such limited production ensures that each instrument receives the highest level of care and attention from the start of its production until it finally leaves the factory.
 No mass production techniques are used at the Fazioli factory which is why each and every Fazioli has a unique personality.